BrianFG/Arqui/README.txt

    Arqui/
          ├─ doc/                        Folder produced by RDoc.
-         ├─ images/                     Folder for the documentation's image files.
-         └─ src/                        Folder for the application's source code.
+         ├─ models/                     Folder that include the source code.
-              ├─ public/                Folder for the server's public documents.
+         ├─ public/                     Folder all the javascript files and resources.
-              │       └─ stylesheets/   Folder for the application's CSS files.
-              ├─ models/                Folder for the application's models.
          └─ views/                      Folder for the application's views (ERB files).

+The gems that you require in order to run the project are:

+	1. Sinatra
+	2. SQLite 3
+	3. Bootsrap
+	4. JQuery
+	5. Sequel

 == Installing and Running the Application